lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 issues another request to the server using the same connection.
 Reusing one connection for multiple successive requests, instead of opening multiple connections that are only used for a single request, is RECOMMENDED for performance and resource conservation reasons.
+The client MUST wait for the full response before making another request on the same connection.
 A server MAY close a connection after it has been idle for some period of time; this timeout would typically be several minutes long.